Salonika Medic

 HMHS Grantully Castle (Publication Officially sanctioned by the Lords Commissioners of the Admiralty)

 He was soon mobilised at Aldershot and left Southampton aboard the HMHS Grantully Castle on 15 June 1916, under the command of Lieutenant Colonel Herbert John Martin Buist, who had been appointed Officer Commanding the 37th General Hospital.
 The 37th was one of five British hospitals attached to the Royal Serbian Army on the Macedonian Front, also known as the Salonika Front.
-HMHS Grantully Castle was a former troopship in the Dardanelles during the Gallipoli campaign in 1915 and had been recommissioned as a hospital ship.
+HMHS Grantully Castle was a former troopship in the Dardanelles during the Gallipoli Campaign in 1915 and had been recommissioned as a hospital ship.
 At that time, the 37th consisted of 37 officers, including 3 padres and 192 men.
-The 36th General Hospital had left England 24 hours ahead of them, while the 38th General Hospital followed in HMHS Dover Castle.
+The 36th General Hospital had left England 24 hours ahead of them, while the 38th General Hospital followed later in HMHS Dover Castle.

 Salonika